-Customer relationship management (CRM) and knowledge management (KM) initiatives are directed towards the same goal: the delivery of continuous improvement towards customers.
-Initiatives stemming from this effort have been labeled 'customer knowledge management' (CKM) or 'knowledge-enabled CRM' (Gibbert, Leibold and Probst, 2002; Geib and Riempp, 2002; Gebert, Geib, Kolbe and Brenner, 2003).
-In this contribution, we conceptualize CKM as the utilization of knowledge for, from and about customers in order to enhance the customer-relating capability of organizations.
+Many companies have been eager to combine customer relationship management (CRM) and knowledge management (KM) initiatives.
+These efforts have been labeled 'customer knowledge management' (CKM) or 'knowledge-enabled CRM' (Gibbert, Leibold and Probst, 2002; Geib and Riempp, 2002; Gebert, Geib, Kolbe and Brenner, 2003).
+We see CKM as the utilization of knowledge for, from and about customers in order to enhance the customer-relating capability of organizations.
 Recent research shows that an organization's KM capabilities are the most significant critical success factor affecting CRM impact (Croteau and Li, 2003).
 However, due to a history of poor solutions coupled with technology failures, many companies have a hard time justifying CKM initiatives in today's business world (Rigby, Reichheld and Schefter, 2002; Yu, 2001).
 Nevertheless, the idea of combining KM initiatives with CRM activities is still alive as it has also proven to bring about considerable benefits when done correctly (Gibbert et al., 2002).
-Therefore, the research questions we want to answer with this paper are as follows:

-- 1. What is the actual status quo of CKM initiatives within organizations? - 2.
-How can companies successfully utilize knowledge for, from and about customers to achieve superior performance in CRM processes?
+Therefore, the research question we want to answer with this contribution is: How can companies successfully utilize knowledge for, from and about customers to achieve superior performance in CRM processes?
+In order to address this question, we applied a multiple case study design.
+At the same time, we backed our research with findings derived from a survey among executives of renowned companies in German-speaking regions.
+The survey's results have been our research's starting point in order to get profound insights into the actual status quo of knowledge-based CRM initiatives within companies.